CORE-GATECH-GROUP/serpent-tools/docs/examples/ResultsReader.rst

 Get Universe Data (``.getUniv``)
 --------------------------------

-A method to obtain the data for a specific universe and time of interest.
+The |getUniv| method obtains the data for a specific universe and time of interest.
 In order to obtain the data, the user needs to pass the ``universe id`` and the ``time point``: